List of sports events affected by the coronavirus pandemic

 Diving World Series in Kazan, Russia on March 20-22 postponed.

-Men’s Olympic water polo qualifying tournament in Rotterdam, Netherlands from March 22-29 postponed to May 31–June 7.
+Men’s Olympic water polo qualifying tournament in Rotterdam, Netherlands from March 22-29 postponed to May 31–June 7 postponed.

 South America championships in Buenos Aires, Argentina from March 25-29 canceled.